Terms and Conditions of Carriage

 In certain areas there are no designated bus stops and, in those areas, buses will stop on request where it is safe to do so.
 You should always pick a point away from parked cars, road junctions, etc and give a clear signal in good time to the driver of the approaching vehicle.

 When you come to alight, please ring the bell once in good time to alert the driver.
 Whenever possible, you should remain seated FOR YOUR OWN SAFETY until the bus stops.

-We are constantly investing in updating our fleet to improve access and space for the disabled in wheelchairs, disabled buggies and for passengers travelling with young children in small prams and buggies.
+We are constantly investing in updating our fleet to improve access and space for disabled passengers in wheelchairs, disabled buggies and for passengers traveling with young children in small prams and buggies.